 Students Assemble the Pots

 Now, allow your students to put together their Mother’s Day gift idea pot.
 After their name and year are placed on it, students can assemble their pots.

-Student Can Watch the Mother’s Day Gifts Grow
+Students Can Watch the Mother’s Day Gifts Grow

 Once all the Mother’s Day gift idea plants are planted and watered, pick a great place to allow these flowers to grow.
 I purposefully planted these with our students at the start of our plant unit, since this is a great way to integrate plants into our classroom while preparing for Mother’s Day.

 Also, I try to plant a few extra pots to help with growing.
 I do not have a green thumb and we tend to kill a few plants from time to time.

 My plants are in progress, so I will update this post with more images as they grow.
 I thought a simple ribbon and Mother’s Day gift tag would be ideal for this sweet gift, so grab it by clicking below.
 Don’t worry, I included a Dad option as well as an open-ended option to meet the needs of your learners and their families.